mathisdt/sdb2/README.md

 - the song texts are displayed continually, not on individual slides, so everyone sees how the song continues after the current part
   - animated transition when displaying another part of a song
-  - short fade effect when displaying another song
+  - fade effect when displaying another song (with configurable fade duration)

 ## Getting started